turingschool-projects/kwk-level3-swift/sessions/dictionaries_lab.markdown

 #### Extension

-* Create a dictionary in which the values are arrays of strings.
+* Create a dictionary in which the keys are strings and the values are arrays of strings.
 This is called a _nested_ collection, because it has collections inside of a collection.
 * Need ideas for topics?
   - Re-write your family tree with arrays (it's ok to only have 1 item in some arrays).
 This will make keeping track of cousins easier in some cases!
   - Keys: dogs, cats, dinosaurs.
 Values: ["German Shepard", "Shih-Tzu", "Great Dane"], etc.